sergioburdisso/pyss3/docs/tutorials/topic-categorization.rst

 .. image:: ../_static/topic_evaluations.png

-Here we can see that using these hyperparameters values, our classifier will obtain a better accuracy (0.7712):
+Here we can see that using these :ref:`hyperparameter <ss3-hyperparameter>` values, our classifier will obtain a better accuracy (0.7712):

 * smoothness (:math:`\sigma`): 0.32
 * significance (:math:`\lambda`): 1.24